 Your writing style for Questions and Answers and extra credit may be informal, but not for your Critical Reviews, or Project.
 Make sure to use the spell check and grammar check functions of your word processor for academic English.
 If you cite a website remember that they change, so you must include the date when you accessed the page along with any search terms you used to get to the information that might not show up in the URL.
 The reason you give a full citation is to make it easy for someone to read exactly the same thing you did.

 All work in this class should answer the question: what is anthropological about these books or experience?
 Back up and give the context to someone who hasn't taken this class.
 Explain what anthropology is, and how your project is an example of anthropology.
-You should locate the books or experiences in the relevant subfields of the larger discipline of physical anthropology; explain how your text or experience fits into the section headings in your textbook.
+You should locate the books or experiences in the relevant subfields of the larger discipline of biological anthropology; explain how your text or experience fits into the section headings in your textbook.
 You should demonstrate your ability to understand the anthropological issues discussed by the authors or observed.
 Try to always relate your observations to the topics covered in the textbook; try to find the spots in your textbook where it says something similar to what you're saying; it is a requirement that you must include citations (paraphrases or quotes) of your textbook.

 I offer a smörgåsbord of activities to apply the anthropological concepts you learn from your textbook, and compensate for problems you have with getting satisfactory course work in on time.